kapresoft/kapresoft.github.io/_posts/2019-10-20-aws-lambda-spring-boot-profiles.md

 AWS Lambda cold starts occur when the very first request arrives after deployment.
 After the first request is executed, the AWS Lambda instance will be available to be utilized for subsequent requests.
-There is no specific settings on how long a lambda instance will be kept but the probably of having a good chance of a cold start will occur between 1 and 10 minutes after initialization.
+There is no specific settings on how long a lambda instance will be kept but the probability of having a good chance of a cold start will occur between 1 and 10 minutes after initialization.

+Cold start will have an initial cost **Init Duration** in addition to the **Duration** of the execution.

+The Cold Start initialization for this example is 3317.31 ms and an execution of 2122.24 ms.
+Subsequent executions have the duration of 2.33 ms.

 ```text
 REPORT RequestId: e74bf096-cb73-4b3f-91b3-562ffaf74483
     Duration: 2122.24 ms